Banking on Change

 Members also contribute to a social fund that can be used in cases of emergency.
 Throughout this process, members learn self-organisation, elections, decision-making, saving, money management, participating in income-generating activities and projects, exchanging experiences and addressing issues of interest.

-VSLA is also implemented through the Banking on Change initiative which is a global partnership between Barclays Bank, Plan and CARE.
+Village Savings and Loan Associations (VSLA) is also implemented through the initiative which is a global partnership between Barclays Bank, Plan and CARE.
 Through this partnership Barclays is funding the programme and supporting Plan and CARE in the implemention.

 Joining VSLA's increases the members' awareness, contributes to their empowerment and supports their solidarity.